Granger Causality in Extremes: Supplementary material

 \subsection{Code and data}

-The open-source implementation of the methods discussed in this manuscript are available on \url{https://github.com/jurobodik/Granger-causality-in-extremes}.
-It includes the code to reproduce the simulations, as well as the cryptocurrency data analyzed in Section~\ref{section_crypto_application}.
+The implementation of the methods discussed in this manuscript is available as an open-source R package at \url{https://github.com/opasche/ExtremeGranger}.
+The code to reproduce the simulations, as well as the cryptocurrency data analyzed in Section~\ref{section_crypto_application} is available at \url{https://github.com/jurobodik/Granger-causality-in-extremes}.
 While the hydro-meteorological data analysed in Section~\ref{section_river_application} are not publicly available, they can be ordered through \url{hydrodaten.admin.ch} and \url{gate.meteoswiss.ch/idaweb} after registration or by requesting the formatted data from the authors of \cite{Pasche}.